WRC-TSD/Google-Forms-AutoSort-and-Notify/README.md

 # Google-Forms-AutoSort-and-Notify

+This was made to automate some of the work we were doing in processing purchase orders.
+The main purpose was to minimize the moving of the purchase documents and have them go straight to our purchasing folder in our Google Share Drive.
+Be advised, Google Forms cannot have file upload options when they are created/stored on a Shared Drive.
+Create the form on your personal/work drive.

 1\.
 Create the Google Form:

+-   The script will create the folder name in the order the questions on the form are in.
 -   Add your short answer questions.
 -   Add a "File upload" question and set the minimum number of files to 10.
--   Optional: If you want the folder name to include specific answers, add additional short answer questions for those elements.
+-   I advise that you test the form once and upload a test file so that way you can get the original upload folder location.

 2\.
 Write a Google Apps Script:

 -   Go to "Tools" > "Script editor" in your Google Form.
--   Paste the code from the script.js file in this repo, modifying it based on your needs:
+-   Paste the code from the script.js file in this repo, modifying it based on your needs, then save it.
+-   Add a new trigger, for "Choose which function to run" select "onFormSubmit", for "Select event type" select "On form submit".
+-   At some point it will ask for authorization, accept all.
+-   Test your form!